CSUChico-CSCI340/CSCI440-Virtual-Paging-Assignment/README.md

 2. A copy of your best predictive paging implementation (pager-predict.c)

-If you need to provide additional code for your solution to work you will need to send an archived tar package to me via email in addition to submitting code to Turnin.
+If you need to provide additional code for your solution to work you will need to send an archived tar package to me via email in addition to submitting code to INGInious.
 The archived tar package will need to include all of your files and in addition to all of your files should also include the following:

 1. A makefile that builds any necessary code
 2. A README explaining how to build and run your code